Healthy aging and independence

 Bladder control as you age

-Incontinence is a concern as we age.
+Incontinence and urine leakage is a concern for many.
 Watch this discussion on aging and bladder control.

 Watch video